gibgib1212/Rm-skin/README.md

 [Sample Movie](https://www.youtube.com/watch?v=6HqDn00ie58 "Sample Movie3")

-"Adjusted Lanecover" is a function that automatically adjusts lane cover in response to changes in BPM.
+~~"Adjusted Lanecover" is a function that automatically adjusts lane cover in response to changes in BPM.~~ ~~Turning on "Hiddencover" and setting HS-Fix to "MAINBPM" or "MAXBPM" will enable this function.~~

-Turning on "Hiddencover" and setting HS-Fix to "MAINBPM" or "MAXBPM" will enable this function.
+Implemented in the game itself.

 ## Sample Picture